ayyelle/SpringWithReactTest/README.md

 ./gradlew bootRun
 ```

-## Troubleshoot - Might also have to run the follow
+## Troubleshoot - Might also have to run the following

 ```bash
 npm install babel-core babel-loader --save-dev